 Hands on.
 Minds on.

-We're always inventing the future and new ways to do it.
+We're always thinking of new ways to have a hands-on, minds-on education.
 Explore our newest majors.

 What are the hottest majors here?
 See the list:

 - University Studies

 Our programs are top-notch.
 Period.
 Here's proof.

 See profiles of students working in their major to see if the field is right for you.

 University milk on campus (CALS

 Student Fashion Show (CLAHS)